MEMORY LOST AND FOUND

 for the pulse rhythm of each letter, syllable, word.

-These are my shady deals, just rain on a fence
+my shady deals, just rain on a fence

 I’m going back to sleep, my head is on fire